Flakkus35/Bamazon/README.md

 -The second question asks for a number of units to order.

-  *Note: If you order a greater number than you have in stock it will respond with 'Insufficient Quanity' and send you back*
+  *Note: If you order a greater number than you have in stock it will respond with 'Insufficient Quantity' and send you back*

 ![GitHub Logo](/screenshots/customer_order.png)